Modern Shoe Hospital

 244 Duckworth Street, St. John's - closed Sunday and Monday

-Modern Shoe Hospital is the kind of family business that remembers names.
+Modern Shoe Hospital is the kind of shoe repair business that remembers names.
 It’s a special thing: you go in (creak of step, the swing of great old door, a voice from the back calls a ‘hello’), and you put your favourite, but nearly-dead boots on the counter. out comes the guy, he eyeballs the damage, offers a solution, hauls out a small square of cardboard and says, ‘What’s your number again?’

 Modern Shoe Hospital has been a fixture in downtown St. John’s for almost 100 years, and right where it is on Duckworth Street since 1951.
 Kevin Wright, grand-nephew of the original owner, is now in charge behind the counter.
 Kevin’s son, Adam Wright and long-term employee Jim Whey are usually busy between the front and the back of the shop.